 In ancient Egypt red was also used as a divine protector, invoking the blood of Isis, protector of women and children.
 But here we also see the negative creeping in.
 The god of chaos and violence, Set, was depicted with a red skin or red hair.
 Angry gods were shown to have red eyes.

 Let’s mix some other colours in when stating a negative.
 And make red a little bit more friendly and feminine.
-That is why I chose red for my feminine and friendly brand.
 I am reclaiming the red!